Robert Doyle: Policies

-Many of Doyle's policies have been around 'activating' Melbourne as a night time city in conjunction with the Andrews' Government introduction of 24-hour public transport on weekends, extending hours of hospitality operation and continued support of 24-hour arts festivals.
+Many of Doyle's policies were around 'activating' Melbourne as a night time city in conjunction with the Andrews Government's introduction of 24-hour public transport on weekends, extending hours of hospitality operation, and continued support of 24-hour arts festivals.

 In July 2016 Doyle announced that the homelessness problem in the Melbourne central business district had reached "emergency" levels.
-Citing a study conducted by the City of Melbourne that the number of homeless people had increased 74% in two years.
+He cited a study conducted by the City of Melbourne suggesting the number of homeless people had increased by 74% in two years.

-Doyle has been a vocal supporter of marriage equality, and has appeared regularly on LBGTI radio station Joy 94.9 as a prominent conservative politician.
+Doyle was a vocal supporter of marriage equality, and appeared regularly on LBGTI radio station Joy 94.9 as a prominent conservative politician.

-Some of Doyle's policies as Lord Mayor to make the CBD safer and more family friendly have caused mild controversy.
+Some of Doyle's policies as Lord Mayor to make the CBD safer and more family friendly caused mild controversy.
 Doyle made an election promise to return private vehicle traffic to Swanston Street, which had for several decades been open to limited but mostly pedestrian traffic.
 The move attracted opposition from the Public Transport Users Association, Greens and Bicycle Victoria.
 He also raised the idea of a theme park to attract children to the CBD.
 Doyle was also quick to vow to rid the Melbourne city centre of "bogans" and "untalented" buskers.
-Doyle has also openly criticised the state government's handling of Melbourne Docklands, claiming that it lacks 'social glue' and character and wanting more control over the precinct's planning expressing the desire to see more open space in the form of a large park and also Venice style canals.
+Doyle has also openly criticised the state government's handling of Melbourne Docklands, claiming that it lacks 'social glue' and character and wanting more control over the precinct's planning expressing the desire to see more open space in the form of a large park and also Venice-style canals.

 In September 2010, when asked on radio about a move by suburban councils to ban smoking in some outdoor areas due to the risks of passive smoking, he said "I don't know of a case of cancer that has been caused by passive smoking."